zhangyuanwei/node-images/README.md

 ## Installation 安装
 	$ npm install images

+You will also need to install:

++ giflib 4.x.x
++ libpng 1.5.x
++ jpeg-turbo 1.x.x

 ## API 接口

 node-images provide jQuery-like Chaining API,You can start the chain like this: